Healthcare training on an LMS: 7 features to look for

 1. A clear user interface

 Trainees in any industry respond better to an interface that is clear and intuitive.
-If your courses are clunky and hard to use, your learners will be reluctant to take them and teaching will be ineffective.
+If your courses are clunky and hard to use, your learners will be reluctant to take them and teaching will become ineffective.
 If the design is really bad, they might not even be able to navigate around the course to complete it.

 Appearance is also a factor to consider here; users will feel more confident in the authority of a training program that looks modern and professional.